 As we’ve previously stated, a massive factor in growing and maintain an audience is consistent posting.
 At least one post a week is ideal, and it helps if it’s around the same day, as readers will know when to come back.
 If you want to turn blogging into a career, you have to treat it like a job and take it seriously.

-If you want to direct traffic to your personal blog, you need to be including SEO keywords.
-Those are words relating to your blog posts which people are searching for.
+If you want to direct traffic to your site, you need to be including SEO keywords.
+Those are words relating to your posts which people are searching for.
 You can find these through Google Analytics.
 If you’re using WordPress, there is an inbuilt SEO helper called Yoast.
 Making sure your Yoast light is green before posting will ensure your post is as searchable as possible

 10. Consider Monetization

 If you’ve just started blogging, you should know that it may take a lot of time before you start to make money from it.
-Going into blogging thinking it’ll be an easy money-making scheme will almost guarantee your blog to fail.
+Going into it thinking it’ll be an easy money-making scheme will almost guarantee you’ll fail.